 In 2016, Mary was inducted as a fellow of the Litigation Counsel of America, a peer-selected honorary society of lawyers vetted for their skill, expertise and service.

-By designation of the New Hampshire Supreme Court, Mary serves as vice-chair of the New Hampshire Board of Bar Examiners.
-Mary also has been appointed by the New Hampshire Supreme Court to serve on the Professional Conduct Committee and the Hearings Panel.
+Appointed by the New Hampshire Supreme Court, Mary currently serves as Chair of the New Hampshire Board of Bar Examiners.
+She was previously appointed by the New Hampshire Supreme Court to serve on the Professional Conduct Committee and the Hearings Panel.

 Honors: Cum Laude

 B.A., Bachelor of Arts, Boston College, Chestnut Hill, Massachusetts, 1991